 Next, and only if you dare, visit Emily’s Haunted Bridge.
 This 1800’s covered bridge carries a sadly haunting story of a love gone bad.
 Only the brave dare to walk across!
 Travel to the Village of Stowe, once home to a winter Olympics.
 In the Village, you will find shops that have provided the necessities of life for residents and visitors since 1840.
 Stowe’s Main Street has kept its turn-of-the-century look, while being home to popular galleries, antique shops and craft stores.
 You won’t want to miss Shaw’s General Store.

 Next, enjoy lunch at the Trapp Family Lodge.
 It will satisfy your appetite, but also quenches your thirst for extraordinary scenery.
 The Sound of Music resonates as you visit this classic Austrian chalet, owned and operated by the Von Trapp family.
 Enjoy an after-lunch stroll through their finely manicured grounds and display gardens.

 The perfectly sweet ending to your day is a stop at Ben and Jerry’s Ice Cream Factory.
 Enjoy a tour and a taste of Vermont’s finest as you travel back to your hotel.
-You are in for a treat this evening as the resort celebrates Oktoberfest!
-Your evening beings with Beer, Wine and Vermont Specialty Foods followed by a lavish Harvest Buffet Dinner.
-Gather around the bonfire and satisfy your sweet tooth with S’Mores.
-End the evening with a fireworks display and tribute to the harvest season.
+Tonight, enjoy a lovely farewell dinner and later, gather around the bonfire and satisfy your sweet tooth with S’Mores.

 Day 4 – Travel Home.